objecthub/swift-markdownkit/README.md

 contains a `Text`  object, i.e. it encapsulates a sequence of `TextFragment` values which are "marked up strongly".

+### Parsing "extended" Markdown

-Class `ExtendedMarkdownParser` has the same interface like `MarkdownParser` but supports table blocks in addition to the block types defined by the [CommonMark specification](https://commonmark.org).
+Class `ExtendedMarkdownParser` has the same interface like `MarkdownParser` but supports tables and definition lists in addition to the block types defined by the [CommonMark specification](https://commonmark.org).
-[Tables](https://github.github.com/gfm/#tables-extension-) are based on the [GitHub Flavored Markdown specification](https://github.github.com/gfm/) with one extension: within a table block it is possible to escape newline characters to enable cell text to be written on multiple lines.
+[Tables](https://github.github.com/gfm/#tables-extension-) are based on the [GitHub Flavored Markdown specification](https://github.github.com/gfm/) with one extension: within a table block, it is possible to escape newline characters to enable cell text to be written on multiple lines.
 Here is an example:

 ```
 | Column 1     | Column 2       |